mosip/documentation/docs/Registration-Client-Functionality-Draft.md

 # Data Sync

 ## Master data sync
-In order to run the registration client application in online/offline mode it need some master data.
+In order to run the registration client application in online or offline mode it need some master data.
 When the client machine is switching from offline to online mode, the locally saved data can be synced with the server & changes from server can be synced backed to client.
 The data sync can happen through an automated process at a set frequency or an operator can manually initiate a sync.

 ## Configuration sync
 When an operator performs data sync the configurations related to registration client also gets synced.
 Based on the configuration (turn on or turn off), the system allows the operator to capture applicable biometrics, authenticates, and completes the registration activities.